 No matter where you go, you will be asked hard questions about U.S. foreign policy.
 It is crucial that you have an understanding of what is going on internationally.
 Read newspapers and magazines that cover international affairs in depth.
 Include foreign news sources to expose yourself to other perspectives and a different set of facts abroad.
 The point is: you do not want to arrive abroad poorly informed or be caught off-guard by an encounter with viewpoints sharply different from your own.
+You especially need to be knowledgeable about the situation in Iraq and the Middle East, and how your host country and the United States stand in relation to those areas.
 People will have strong opinions and want to engage you in dialogue.
 Prepare for these situations and recognize their value as learning opportunities.